FredDelaPascua/artifactory-terraform-module-registry/POC/README.md

 2. To set up Artifactory PRO with the docker container we will need to download a zip package with some required files to run it, you can download it from (here|https://jfrog.com/download-jfrog-platform/), depending on your OS.

-Then, clone the repository and "cd" into the artifactory directory.
+Then, clone the repository and `cd` into the artifactory directory.

 ```cd artifactory-terraform-module-registry/POC/artifactory```